-Privacy: most of the services described below promote themselves on filtering security which inevitably means they are gathering data on websites visited.
+Privacy: Most of the services described below promote themselves on filtering security which inevitably means they are gathering data on websites visited.
 You could argue that this is true of all DNS systems, including those from the ISPs that most people use quite happily.
 But it is not always clear where this data is stored nor what use it might be put to by those collecting it.
-Information is valuable in today’s Internet economy so be aware that a 'free' service might have hidden privvacy downsides.
+Information is valuable in today's internet economy so be aware that a 'free' service might have hidden privacy downsides.

 Public DNS services

-Easy to remember for IPv4 on 184.108.40.206 with its backup on 220.127.116.11, users will expect and get high availability a lot of filtering and security such as DNSSEC as standard.
-Since Google’s business is advertising, it’s very much a one size fits all model with no configuration to speak of.
+Easy to remember for IPv4 on 22.214.171.124 with its backup on 126.96.36.199, users will still expect and get high availability, a lot of filtering and security such as DNSSEC as standard.
+Since Google's business is advertising, it's very much a one size fits all model with no configuration to speak of.
 The standard-setter for public DNS, Google is one of the fastest too.
 Google collects data on users as it does from all its services although in the case of DNS it should be impersonal.
 If you can put up with that, this is definitely the one to beat.

-Available in its basic form on 126.96.36.199 (backup 188.8.131.52) with other servers specified to filter content such as porn, file sharing, abortion, mature content.
+Norton is well-known for its internet security software and services, and its DNS services don't disappoint.
+ConnectSafe users will receive malware and phishing protection and available in its basic form on 220.127.116.11 (backup 18.104.22.168) with other servers specified, ConnectSafe can filter content such as porn, file sharing, and mature content.
 Also offered as Norton ConnectSafe for Business.

 Comodo Secure DNS